Shadow-Fade/zero-trust-cloud-design/project-files/README.md

-This folder contains the final project PDF and related demo videos.
+This folder contains the final project PDF